Mouser-Electronics/Maxim-HR-BLE/README.md

 # Maxim-HR-BLE
-Heart Rate Monitor with Android App APK
+Heart Rate Monitor with Android App APK and Cloud upload.

 Maxim MAX32630FTHR is supported by mbed.
 You will find the code for this project at the following link: